 At age 16, I moved up to Uist in order to study for an HNC in Music Performance with renowned tutor Anna-Wendy Stevenson at Lews Castle College UHI.
 It was a fantastic place to live and study music, an experience I would recommend to anyone thinking of studying music.
 Whilst I was there, I developed a taste for Irish music, being drawn in by the intricate ornamentation and incredible improvised variation I heard on records by players like Tommy Peoples, Paddy Glackin and Cathal Hayden.
 Being in Uist also gave me the chance to meet other like-minded people, and I was lucky to share the experience with some amazing friends and players.

 After a year in Uist, I decided to study for a Diploma in Gaelic Media from Sabhal Mòr Ostaig (Scotland’s Gaelic college) in Skye, a place just as rich in music and culture, a year which I thoroughly enjoyed.

 Since leaving school, I’ve been very lucky to get involved in teaching, having taught at various workshops for Fèis Rois, Fèis Dhùn Èideann, Feis Ghaidhlig Ghlaschu, Feis na h-Òige, Scots Music Group, Gate to Southwell Festival, Common Ground on the Hill (Maryland, US) and Liniclate High School.
 I was also invited to adjudicate the 2014 Col. Jock Fiddle Competition in Portree.

-I’m delighted to have toured in Germany and across North America with The Paul McKenna Band, and to have been asked to step in for a few tours with Scots-song stalwarts Malinky as well as Radio 2 Young Folk Award Winners Talisk, and fellow winners Josie & Pablo.
-I am a founder member of INYAL, have recently joined exciting new band Tannara, and was a finalist in the BBC Radio Scotland Young Traditional Musician of the Year 2016 competition.
+I’m delighted to have toured in extensively with The Paul McKenna Band, and to have been asked to step in for a tour and a few gigs with Scots-song stalwarts Malinky as well as Radio 2 Young Folk Award Winners Talisk, and fellow winners Josie & Pablo.
+I am a founder member of INYAL, have joined exciting band Tannara, and was a finalist in the BBC Radio Scotland Young Traditional Musician of the Year 2016 competition.

 More recently, I was delighted to be the inaugural winner of the 2017 Niel Gow Scottish Fiddle Award at Blair Castle.

 More info on the bands I’ve played with can be found here: